Health Discount Plans

 Consider the following facts about these plans before making a purchase.

 - Health discount plans can be sold by anyone at any cost with any benefits.
-They are not licensed products, even when sold by licensed agents.
+They are not licensed insurance products, even when sold by licensed agents.

 - The protections and rights available to consumers under health insurance plans may not be available to members of a discount plan.